 The ASX 100 measures performance by shorting the bottom quartile (weakest governed) companies and taking a long position in the remaining top three quartiles.
 The ASX 100 was launched in March 2012 and shows the weakest companies for governance performing in line with the top three quartiles since inception (performance measured using quarterly TSR, equally weighted and rebalanced quarterly).

 The ASX Small Ords is measured by shorting an equally weighted portfolio of the bottom 15% of companies (weakest governed) and a long position in the ASX Small Ords.
-The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 11.3%pa since inception (4.75 years of performance).
+The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 11.1%pa since inception (five years of track record).